Of Vice and Men: Plot synopsis

 Meryl gets a voicemail from Sully, and Veronica agrees to track him.
 Veronica and Keith have another fight, with Veronica insulting his character for having a relationship with Harmony.
 Veronica and Meryl track the cell phone in the Fitzpatricks’ bar.
 Liam Fitzpatrick drunkenly picks up Veronica and carries her around, but Vinnie supposedly takes a picture of it to get him off her.
 Veronica and Meryl go to the police station and find that Sully washed up on shore after surfing with a bump on his head and had mild amnesia.
 While cleared, Mercer is still being held in custody.
 Keith rejects Harmony, and Logan nervously calls Keith for the whereabouts of Veronica.
 At the food court, Veronica is listening to voicemails from Logan and Keith when she notices an issue with her food.
 She returns to the counter with her plate, leaving her drink unattended.
 She returns to her seat but, after eating and drinking, soon feels disoriented.
-She recognizes this feelings as identical to her experience after ingesting GHB previously.
+She recognizes this feeling as identical to her experience after ingesting GHB previously.
 Veronica attempts to get into her car and collapses just outside of it but she manages to set off the alarm.
 A mysterious figure appears and stops the alarm.
 There is a buzzing sound, and the scene cuts to a nearby Logan hearing the alarm.
 Logan finds Veronica's car with her unconscious on the ground next to it.
 He picks her up to reveal some locks of Veronica's hair on the ground and a bald spot on the back of her head.